TheBetaM/CrateModLoader/CrateModLoader/Readme.txt

 Crate Mod Loader 1.0
-Randomizer and mod loader for PS1, PS2, PSP, XBOX, GC and Wii games.
+The all-in-one Randomizer and Mod Loader for console games.
 It detects, extracts, modifies and rebuilds disc image files and directories in an easy to setup way.

-Visit https://github.com/TheBetaM/CrateModLoader/blob/master/GAMES.md for a list of supported games and features.
+Check the included Games.txt for a list of supported games and features.

 Website: https://github.com/TheBetaM/CrateModLoader/